yuriisurzhykov/Goal-Destinator/README.md

       1. The minimum date must be tomorrow.
    4. The fourth screen is the confirmation and congratulation screen that confirm goal creation.
       1. The screen must disappear after 3 seconds.

+## Design
+You can find the design of project by the [link](https://www.figma.com/file/AGjhLRHiixnb586ylBQ6dX/Goal-Destinator)

+## APIs
+The application uses [Quotable](https://github.com/lukePeavey/quotable) API for the launch screen or screen with no goal.

+## Technology stack
+1.